Frequently Asked Questions

 Yes.
 Elementum Metals ETCs are physically backed by the metals they are linked to.

-The primary custodian is Eternyze AG based in Switzerland.
+The primary custodian is Waystone Corporate Services (IE) Limited based in Ireland.

 Base metal can be identified by the custodian based on a combination of criteria: